kenoss/command-chain/README.md

 	                    :cleanup-fn undo))
 	                 :prefix-fallback 'kill-ring-save))

-The above register region to kill-ring as one repeats.
+The above register region to kill-ring as much as one repeats.
 The right definition is the following:

 	(define-key global-map (kbd "C-w")
 	  (command-chain '((:insert-fn (lambda () (interactive)